Bemowo: Until the 20th century

 The Fort III, built in Groty in 1868.

 By the 15th century, within the central area of the modern Bemowo, were present villages of Górce and Groty, which were owned and inhabited by the petty nobility.
 The same century, Chrzanów was founded in the south, and in the 16th century, Parysów was also established in north.
 Between 1655 and 1656, the villages in the area were devastated and destroyed by the Swedish army during the Second Northern War, and were rebuilt afterwards.

 In 1794, during the Kościuszko Uprising, the combined Prussian and Russian forces took up positions on the Swedish Mountains, a set of dunes near Parysów, to besiege the nearby city of Warsaw, with their artillery cannons.
 They were attacked by Polish forces, led by Józef Poniatowski, which managed to briefly occupy the dunes, before being pushed back.
 They were again captured in an attack led by Jan Henryk Dąbrowski.
 Another skirmish took place at the Swedish Mountains in 1831 during the November Uprising, when Polish–Lithuanian insurgents, following heavy fighting, were pushed out by the Russian forces, led by Ivan Paskevich.

 In the 18th century, Górce came into prosperity, thanks to the proceedings of the election seym, during which nobility members elected monarchs of the Polish–Lithuanian Commonwealth, held at the nearby fields of Młynów, Koło, and Powązki.
 The village provided the attendees and the staff with housing and food.

 In the 19th century, the villages of Jelonki and Nowy Chrzanów were founded in the south.
 By that time, the village of Karolin was also present in the area.

 In 1867, the area of the modern city district was divided into several municipalities, with Blizne including Chrzanów, Górce, Groty, and Jelonki, Młociny including Parysów, and Skorcze including Karolin.

 In 1866, the Fort III was built near Groty, as part of the series of fortifications of the Warsaw Fortress, erected around the city by the Imperial Russian Army.
 In the 1880s, there were also built Fort IIA near Stare Babice, Fort IV near Chrzanów, and Fort P (later renamed to the Bem Fort) near Parysów.
 They were decommissioned in 1909 and partially demolished in 1913.
 From 1924 to 1939, the Bem Fort housed an ammunition factory.

 Several brickworks across the 18th and 19th centuries, such as Bogumił Schneider's factory in Jelonki, which operated from 1846 to 1940.
 They sourced clay locally, leaving behind pits, which over time flooded, forming numerous ponds.
-Most of them were later filled in in the 1940s, during the development of new housing in the area, with several remaining to this day.
+Most of them were later filled in during the 1940s, as part of the development of new housing in the area, with several remaining to this day.